NuScale Power: Reactors

 NuScale's design does not rely on powered water pumps or circulatory equipment.
-The reactor is designed to shut down and cool itself indefinitely during most accidents.
+NuScale Power Modules are designed to shut down and cool indefinitely during most accidents.
 The devices are intended to be installed in a below-ground pool to absorb earthquake shocks, with a concrete lid over the pool.
-In the event that AC power is lost for normal cooling systems, the water in the pool absorbs heat and boils.
-The pool stores enough water to safely cool the reactor core for an unlimited amount of time without needing manual replenishment.
+In the event that power is lost for normal cooling systems, the water in the pool absorbs heat and boils.
+The pool stores enough water to safely cool the latest 77 MWe module core for at least 72 hours without needing manual replenishment.

+In normal operating conditions, the module's containment-vessel-pressure remains near vacuum, which eliminates convection and provides simpler heat transfer conditions.
+The effect also reduces component corrosion and improves instrumentation reliability.

+The reactor modules are installed in the reactor pool in individual bays separated by concrete walls.
+During refueling, the entire reactor is moved underwater through a transfer channel to a connected pool, which contains the refueling equipment.
+There is also an extra reactor bay for maintenance or possible storage of a spare module.
+At a 12-reactor plant, the bays are arranged in two rows of six reactors with the transfer channel centrally located between rows.